-Entry with a HNC or HND in construction, architectural technology or building studies, or a foundation degree in architectural technology can lead to recognised roles within CIAT as either a professionally qualified architectural technician (TCIAT) or MCIAT.
-It's also possible to enter the profession without a degree, or with an unrecognised qualification, via CIAT's profile candidate route.
+Entry with a HNC or HND in construction, architectural technology or building studies, or a foundation degree in architectural technology can lead to Associate membership of CIAT.
+Members can progress to become either a professionally qualified architectural technician (TCIAT) or a chartered architectural technician, MCIAT.
+It's also possible to enter the profession without a degree, or with an unrecognised qualification, via the CIAT - Profile candidate Type A route.

 CIAT offers free student membership for the duration of any further or higher education course designed to lead to a career in architectural technology.
-Student members are eligible to enter into the CIAT's Student Awards for Excellence in Architectural Technology is high between architectural technology students.
-Further information on this can be found on CIAT's website.
+Student members are eligible to enter into the CIAT's Student Awards for Excellence in Architectural Technology and other awards/bursaries.
+Find out more at CIAT - Student member.

 You'll need to show: